pancak3lullz/SECurityTr8Ker/README.md

 1. **Requesting the SEC RSS Feed**: Utilizes the `requests` library to fetch the latest RSS feed from the SEC's website, targeting filings that potentially include cybersecurity-related disclosures.
 2. **Parsing RSS Feed**: Employs `xmltodict` to parse the XML format of the RSS feed, extracting relevant information about each filing.
-3. **Inspecting Filings**: For each filing identified as an 8-K or 6-K form, the script retrieves the document(s) linked within the filing and inspects the content for the string "Material Cybersecurity Incidents."
+3. **Inspecting Filings**: For each filing identified as an 8-K form, the script retrieves the document(s) linked within the filing and inspects the content for the string "Material Cybersecurity Incidents."
 4. **Logging Findings**: When a filing containing the specified string is found, details such as the company name, CIK number, ticker symbol (if available), document link, and publication date are logged to the `debug.log` file.
 Informational messages are also printed to the terminal.
 5. **Sleep Interval**: After each cycle of checking the feed, the script pauses for a specified interval (default: 10 minutes) before checking the feed again, minimizing unnecessary load on SEC servers and adhering to respectful usage practices.